The Quintessential First Year Bucket List

 Go To Fall Fest (Welcome Week, August)

-After a two-year hiatus, Fall Fest will be back!
-It is a giant involvement fair on Hooker Fields right across from Winston Residence Hall during Welcome Week.
+Fall Fest is the perfect start to the semester!
+This year's Fall Fest will be hosted on Sunday, Aug.
+20, from 6:30 to 10 p.m. following New Student Convocation.
 This event is a wonderful way to get acquainted with all the clubs Carolina has to offer, and there are also tons of free merch to grab.
 Therefore, I recommend going in with a tote bag to hold all of it!

 Watch Sunset Serenade (Welcome Week, August)